CASE STUDY #1

 1. Tooling & Training — dbt Core adoption, metric‑layer approach, and discovery tooling.

-2. Data Product Layer — identify flagship products, pair analysts/engineers, define pragmatic standards and certification.
+2. Data Product Layer — identify flagship products, pair analysts and engineers, define pragmatic standards and easy certification.

-3. Metric Layer — reuse‑ready strategic metrics, ownership model, and certification workflow.
+3. Metric Layer — reuse‑ready strategic metrics, scoping most pragmatic ones.

-• Set up 1:1 coaching with each stream lead and agreed a four‑week follow‑up to lock scope and top actions.
+• Set up coaching with stream leads and agreed a four‑week follow‑up to lock scope and top actions.
+Monthly check-in with data leader to monitor overall progress.

 Outcomes so far: